Companies + projects

 Itochu 5 Anwara 700MW CCPP Unknown 700 Unknown

-Japanese and US companies represent two-thirds of all known foreign sponsors of Chattogram LNG to power projects.
+Japanese companies represent 57% of all known foreign sponsors of Chattogram LNG to power projects.

-The significant number of Japanese companies involved in multiple roles, including sponsor, engineering procurement and construction contractor (EPC) building projects, or lender makes it a clear conflict of interest for the Japan International Cooperation Agency (JICA) to be developing the new power development plan for Bangladesh.
+The significant number of Japanese companies involved in multiple roles, including sponsor, engineering procurement and construction contractor (EPC) building projects, or lender makes it a clear conflict of interest for the Japan International Cooperation Agency (JICA) developing the new power master plan for Bangladesh.

-Companies like Mitsubishi, JERA, and Sumitomo are doubling down on their support of fossil fuel expansion in Chattogram, despite making commitments to net-zero CO2 emissions by 2050.
+Companies like Mitsubishi Corporation, JERA, and Sumitomo Corporation are doubling down on their support of fossil fuel expansion in Chattogram, despite making commitments to net-zero CO2 emissions by 2050.

 Help keep fossil fuels out of Chattogram (and the rest of Bangladesh)!

-Send a message to GE, Mitsubishi, JERA, JICA and other companies urging them to stop building fossil fuel infrastructure, to protect the livelihoods and health of local communities and our climate, and preserve this region, its beautiful beaches and wildlife.
+Send a message to GE Vernova, Mitsubishi Corporation, JERA, JICA and other companies urging them to stop building fossil fuel infrastructure, to protect tShe livelihoods and health of local communities and our climate, and preserve this region, its beautiful beaches and wildlife.

 The projects